 Intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value of such assets may not be recoverable.
-No impairments of the Company's intangible assets were recognized during the three months ended March 31, 2023 and 2022.
+No impairments of the Company's intangible assets were recognized during the three months ended March 31, 2024 and 2023.
+During the three months ended March 31, 2024, the Company removed \$77.1 million of intangible assets that were fully amortized from the acquired intangible assets and accumulated amortization, which had no net impact on the Company's financial results.